medtty/CodeAlpha_Network_Sniffer/README.md

 This repository contains a Python-based network sniffer that captures and analyzes network traffic.
 It extracts and displays anonymized information about each packet, including the protocol, source IP, destination IP, source port, and destination port.

+## Features
+- Captures TCP and UDP packets.
+- Logs source and destination IP addresses.
+- Option to hash IP addresses for privacy.

+## Requirements
+- Python 3.x
+- Scapy
+- Root privileges (use sudo to run)

 ## Installation
 To use the network sniffer, install the required library using pip: